-Litigation financing is permitted in Switzerland and widely spread in practice (FSC 2C_814/2014 of 22 January 2015).
+Litigation financing is permitted in Switzerland and widely used in practice (FSC 2C_814/2014 of 22 January 2015).
 At various times in the past, the FSC has been able to weigh in on this topic.
 Litigation financing must be provided by a third party who is not a party to the litigation and is typically used for amounts in dispute of approximately CHF 500,000 and above.
 Typically, the percentage of success ranges between 20-30%.

 In Switzerland, there are currently no specific regulations regarding litigation funding.
-In the context of the latest revision of the CPC enacted in March 2023, the Federal Council (i.e., the Swiss government) shall acquire the competence to provide the public with information regarding litigation funding (Art.
-400(2^{bis}) revised CPC (revCPC)).
+In the context of the latest revision of the CPC, the Federal Council (i.e., the Swiss government) is authorised to provide the public with information regarding litigation funding (Art.
+400(2^{bis}) revCPC).
 This is designed to offer individuals - who, on the one hand, lack the financial resources to fund civil procedures and, on the other, do not qualify for free legal aid - the option to eliminate the financial barriers to the procedural assertion of their rights.